 Caring for dental implants is very similar to caring for natural teeth, which is one of the reasons why implants are such an effective treatment for missing teeth.
 When caring for dental implants, keep in mind that it’s extra important to maintain healthy gum tissue and supporting jaw bone to keep the implant in place.

-The Arroyo Center for Aesthetic Dentistry is a restorative dental practice in Washington, DC that offers dental implants to patients who are looking to restore their smile.
+District Dental Solutions is a restorative dental practice in Washington, DC that offers dental implants to patients who are looking to restore their smile.
 Learn more about how to properly care for this investment in your smile and your health.

 Can Dental Implants Get Infected?